 There are two commentaries on this story.
 The first is with Bruce Purchase and director Pennant Roberts and the second is with Tom Baker; Mary Tamm and script editor Anthony Read.
-There’s an info-text commentary option to enjoy; a photo gallery and a ‘Radio Times Listings’ PDF of the story.
+There’s an info-text commentary option to enjoy; a photo gallery of the story and a ‘Radio Times Listings’ PDF of the story.

 There’s a coming soon trailer for ‘Planet of Evil’ with Tom Baker and Elisabeth Sladen.

 ‘The Pirate Planet’ quickly became one of my favourite ‘Doctor Who’ stories from ‘The Key to Time’ season.
-It’s funny; it’s bonkers; it got Tom Baker and it has a Pirate Captain who is hilarious to watch.
+It’s funny; it’s bonkers; it’s got Tom Baker and it has a Pirate Captain who is hilarious to watch.

 ‘The Pirate Planet’ rating – 10/10